solidjs/solid-start/docs/api/useParams.md

 ### Reading both `id` and `project` params for route `/users/:id/projects/:project`

-We could also have a `Route` with with multiple dynamic parts.
+We could also have a `Route` with multiple dynamic parts.
 For example, a route with path `/users/:id/projects/:project`.
 In this case, we would have two params: `id` and `project`.

 ```tsx twoslash {6-8,14-18}
 // @errors: 2571